 If your asparagus ferns start to look rather sad, go brown and die back before the autumn and you susequently find that the roots are going black you probably have crown rot

 Again sad looking ferns that are wilting and generally in poor health will inidicate this disease.

 If you understand a few things about these fungal diseases it will help you decide what preventative measures to take:

 Even if you are starting an asparagus bed in a previously unused location away from other asparagus the fungi can be introduced from diseased crowns.
 You can try dipping your asparagus crowns in a fungicide solution before planting.
-Equally seeds can be suface contaminated with spores.
-An Asparagus Information Bulletin (no 202) issued by the Cooperative Extension at Cornell University suggest disinfecting seed for 2 minutes in a solution of 1 part commercial 5.25% sodium hypochloridte to 4 parts water, rinsing, drying and planting immediately unless pre-soaking is planned.
+Equally seeds can be surface contaminated with spores.
+An Asparagus Information Bulletin (no 202) issued by the Cooperative Extension at Cornell University suggest disinfecting seed for 2 minutes in a solution of 1 part commercial 5.25% sodium hypochlorite to 4 parts water, rinsing, drying and planting immediately unless pre-soaking is planned.

 The spores live over the winter on plant debris so always cut back the ferns as they die back for the winter, remove them from your vegetable patch and burn them.
 Take a look at our page on